Aotearoa's Medicinal Plants as Fairies

 How did this series come about?

 As a child, I adored Shirley Barber’s fairy illustrations, The Flower Fairies by Cicely Mary Barker, and the fantasy works of Brian Froud.
 I hoped my mural would inspire students as much as these artists inspired me.
-I created a number of small paintings as concepts for the mural, one of which was a Kawakawa fairy, and this painting sparked the series.

 I decided to centre my fairy series not just around native flora, but on medicinal plants like Kawakawa.
 I love learning about natural medicine and what I can forage in my own backyard.
 So many of us are raised in synthetic environments, oblivious to what is growing around us.
 I didn’t really know much about our native medicinal plants, so I began to do some research.
 An online course on the foundations of Rongoā Māori (Māori medicine) popped up, and I found it really helpful.
 It was facilitated by Awhi Rongoā and Tarikura from Aio the Podcast.
 The course delved into the tikanga of working with the plants and how to identify and safely create rongoā rākau.
 I began identifying some of these rākau (plants) on my bush walks and found many of them growing close to home.
 I harvested leaves to use as references and later brewed them into teas!